atreyanagal/LLMs/README.md

 ## Credits

-This project was created by [Your Name].
+This project was created by Atrey.
 It utilizes the following technologies:

 - Flask: A lightweight WSGI web application framework in Python.
 - OpenAI: A leading artificial intelligence research laboratory.